Marie Michael Library

 Participatory Research

 - Chambers, R. (2007).
 Who counts?
 The quiet revolution of participation and numbers (IDS Working Paper 296).
-Brighton: IDS.
-This guide explains how researchers can gather statistical information using participatory methods.
+IDS.
+This guide explains how researchers gather statistical information using participatory methods.
 (2.72 Mb pdf)

-- ENGAGE supports the research engagement of people affected by social inequalities, poverty, social exclusion and low literacy, and reduces barriers between university research and community members.
+- ENGAGE reduces barriers between university research and community members.
 ENGAGE contains information on participatory and visual methods that can encourage the participation of populations that are often excluded from more traditional research designs.

-- Participatory methods, resources on a range of methods for inclusive social development.
+- Participatory methods, resources on methods for inclusive social development.
 Site produced by the Participation, Power and Social Change Team at IDS.

 - Shallwani, S., & Mohammed, S. (2007).
 Community-based participatory research: A training manual for community-based researchers.
 (949K pdf)

 - Slocum, N. (2003).
 Participatory methods toolkit: A practitioner’s manual.
-This guide provides detailed instructions for several participatory methods for policy research.
+This guide provides instructions for participatory methods for policy research.
 (1.85 Mb pdf)

 Partnership

 - Mehta, L. (2007).
 Somewhere over the rainbow?
 The politics and dilemmas of researching citizenship and marginality (IDS Working Paper 288).
-The author considers the ethical implications and power dynamics to consider when conducting research with marginalized people.
+The author considers ethical implications and power dynamics when conducting research with marginalized people.
 (220K pdf)

 - Negotiating research relationships: A guide for communities.
 (1998).
-Published by the Nunavut Research Institute and the Inuit Tapiriit Kanatami.
+Nunavut Research Institute and the Inuit Tapiriit Kanatami.

-- The Partnering Initiative, many research projects involve partnerships with a variety of organizations.
-Cross-sector research partnerships require careful negotiation of the roles and responsibilities of each partner.
-The Partnering Initiative includes a number of guides on managing partnerships effectively.
+- The Partnering Initiative, many research projects involve cross-sector partnerships which require careful negotiation of the roles and responsibilities of each partner.
+The Partnering Initiative includes guides on managing partnerships effectively.

 Analysis

-- Rhetological fallacies: Errors and manipulation of rhetoric and logical thinking, this chart shows some of the common ways people’s understanding may be affected by assumptions, bias and other errors of logic.
+- Rhetological fallacies: Errors and manipulation of rhetoric and logical thinking shows some of the ways people’s understanding may be affected by assumptions, bias and other errors of logic.

 - Varkevisser, C., Pathmanathan, I., & Brownlee, A. (2003).
 Analysis of qualitative data.
 In Designing and conducting health systems research projects: Volume II: data analysis and report writing (Module 23).
-Amsterdam: KIT Publishers.
-(4.09 Mb pdf)
+KIT Publishers.

 Sharing Research Results